 Mean score of companies in the Other Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2021, the City of San Antonio reported total carbon emissions of approximately 297,749,000 kg CO2e.
-This figure includes Scope 1 emissions, specifically from mobile combustion, which accounted for about 52,487,000 kg CO2e.
-The city's emissions have shown a downward trend from previous years, with total emissions recorded at approximately 272,675,000 kg CO2e in 2019 and about 461,547,000 kg CO2e in 2016.
-Despite these reductions, the City of San Antonio has not established specific reduction targets or commitments under the Science Based Targets initiative (SBTi) or other climate pledges.
-The emissions data is sourced directly from the City of San Antonio, Texas, and does not cascade from any parent organization.
-The city continues to focus on its climate commitments, although specific initiatives or targets for further emissions reductions have not been detailed.
-Overall, the City of San Antonio is actively monitoring its carbon footprint and working towards sustainable practices, reflecting a growing awareness of climate impact within urban governance.
+In 2021, the City of San Antonio reported total carbon emissions of approximately 297,749,000 kg CO2e, with Scope 1 emissions accounting for about 52,487,000 kg CO2e from mobile combustion.
+This represents a notable increase from previous years, where emissions were approximately 272,675,000 kg CO2e in 2019 and 461,547,000 kg CO2e in 2016.
+Despite the lack of specific reduction targets or commitments, the City of San Antonio is actively engaged in climate initiatives, as indicated by its participation in the CDP (formerly Carbon Disclosure Project).
+However, there are currently no disclosed science-based targets (SBTi) or documented reduction initiatives.
+The emissions data is sourced directly from the City of San Antonio, Texas, with no cascading from a parent organization.
+The city continues to explore avenues for reducing its carbon footprint and enhancing its climate resilience.

 Access structured emissions data, company-specific emission factors, and source documents